ihmeuw/vivarium_public_health/docs/diarrhea_model_docs/ors.rst

 - The ORS supplementation component handles everything with regards to ORS that we care about
 - How is ORS modeled in GBD?
     - The ABSENCE of ORS is a risk.
 Like all other risks in GBD, there is a PAF, relative risk, and exposure associated with the lack of ORS.
-    - The PAF and relative risk affect the diarrhea excess mortality rate.
-We first calculate the lack-of-ORS-deleted diarrhea mortality rate (diarrhea excess mortality rate * (1 - PAF)).
-For those that are exposed to the risk (i.e. people that get diarrhea but not ORS), we multipy the lack-of-ORS-deleted excess mortality rate by the relative risk (diarrhea excess mortality rate * (1 - PAF) * rr).
+    - The PAF and relative risk affect the severe diarrhea excess mortality rate.
+We first calculate the risk-deleted severe diarrhea excess mortality rate (severe diarrhea excess mortality rate * (1 - PAF)).
+For those that are exposed to the risk (i.e. people that get diarrhea but not ORS), we multipy the risk-deleted excess mortality rate by the relative risk (severe diarrhea excess mortality rate * (1 - PAF) * rr).
 - How is ORS handled in CEAM?
     - The ORS component is structured as follows
-        - We gather all relevant data (lack of ORS exposure, PAF, rr, and outpatient visit cost*)
+        - We gather all relevant data (ORS exposure, PAF, rr, and outpatient visit cost*)
-        - We manipulate the exposure if we are running an intervention (that is, we can increase the amount of people that get ORS)
+        - We manipulate the exposure if we are running an intervention (that is, we can increase probability that a simulant will get ORS)
         - We assign an 'ORS propensity score' to each simulant at the beginning of the simulation.
 The propensity score for each simulant is a random number between 0 and 1.
 Each simulant will retain their propensity score for the duration of the simulation.**
-        - Each time step, we filter down our population to people that got diarrhea IN THE CURRENT TIME STEP
+        - Each time step, we filter down our population to people that got severe diarrhea in the CURRENT time step
         - We then assign ORS based on the simulant's propensity score and the ORS exposure estimates from GBD***
         - Each simulant that gets ORS receives the benefit for the entire duration of their current bout of diarrhea****
-        - Each time step, we set the diarrhea excess mortality rate to the excess mortality rate * (1 - PAF) for all simulants that currently have diarrhea.
-For those that are exposed to the risk (i.e. are not receiving ORS) we multiply the ORS-deleted mortality rate by the relative risk.
+        - Each time step, we risk-delete the severe diarrhea excess mortality rate for all simulants that currently have diarrhea.
+For those that are exposed to the risk (i.e. are not receiving ORS) we multiply the risk-deleted severe diarrhea excess mortality rate by the relative risk.
-        - The we collect and output cost and count metrics.
+        - Then we collect and output cost and count metrics.

 Questions
 =========